ralfspoeth/basix/README.md

 only `add` (or `addLast`) and `remove` (or `removeFirst`) operations and -- as the stack -- `isEmpty` and additionally `head` and `tail` operations.
-The `head` of a queue is the least recent element added to the queue and `tail` is the most recent element.
+The `head` of a queue is the least recent and the `tail` the most recent element added to the queue.

 Hence,